Logotype for Consolidated Edison Inc

 Clean energy strategy and regulatory alignment

-• Committed to achieving New York's climate goals, including net zero by 2050 and 100% clean energy by 2040, through infrastructure modernization, electrification, and stakeholder engagement.
+• Committed to achieving New York’s climate goals, including 40% emissions reduction by 2030, net zero by 2050, and 100% clean energy by 2040, in alignment with the CLCPA and local laws.

-• Five-pillar clean energy commitment includes grid modernization, customer empowerment, gas system reimagination, company carbon footprint reduction, and stakeholder partnerships.
+• Five-pillar clean energy commitment includes customer empowerment, gas system reimagination, company carbon footprint reduction, and stakeholder partnerships.

 Infrastructure investment and grid resilience